MOVIES THAT SUCK TOO

 It was also the first time Stephen King tried his hand at writing a screenplay without a preliminary short story or novel behind it.
-The result is, it's a confused chock-a-block of tedium wrapped in a snore.
+The result is a confused chock-a-block of tedium wrapped in a snore.

 Remember, when in doubt, hire Lloyd Kaufmman (THE TOXIC AVENGER, POULTRYGEIST).
 It won't be better, but at least it won't be boring!

 |HARPOON aka Reykjavik Whale Watching Massacre - 2009

 The Icelandic Filmcompany, Film and Music Entertainment, Solar Films

 Rated: USA: R

 Some young people are dancing in a club which apparently is all ages since the folks there range from teens to sixties I'd guess.

 It would be nice if this film at the very least, had a sense of humor about itself.
 It could really use one.